benmezger/blog/content/notes/2022-02-05--23-29-55Z--dell_xps_9510_and_the_linux_experience.md

 ## Touchpad {#touchpad}

 Works well with `synaptics`, but much better with `libinput`.
-You can get `libinput-gestures` to set up a smooth gesture functionality.
+You can get `libinput-gestures` to set up asmooth gesture functionality.

 **Update <span class="timestamp-wrapper"><span class="timestamp">&lt;2023-06-05 Mon&gt;</span></span>**:
 Turns out that from time-to-time the touchpad started lagging.
 This is a known